Manatee: Guyana

 Since the 19th century, Georgetown, Guyana has kept West Indian manatees in its botanical garden, and later, its national park.

 In the 1910s and again in the 1950s, sugar estates in Guyana used manatees to keep their irrigation canals weed-free.

 Between the 1950s and 1970s, the Georgetown water treatment plant used manatees in their storage canals for the same purpose.

 Culture

 The manatee has been linked to folklore on mermaids.
 In West African folklore, they were considered sacred and thought to have been once human.
 Killing one was taboo and required penance.
+In the cosmogony of the Serer people of Senegal, Gambia, and Mauritania, the cayman and the manatee holds great significance in Serer mythology.
+The cayman is believed to hold the secrets of the past whilst the manatee holds the secrets of the future.

 In the novel Moby-Dick, Herman Melville distinguishes manatees ("Lamatins", cf. lamantins) from small whales; stating, "I am aware that down to the present time, the fish styled Lamatins and Dugongs (Pig-fish and Sow-fish of the Coffins of Nantucket) are included by many naturalists among the whales.
 But as these pig-fish are a noisy, contemptible set, mostly lurking in the mouths of rivers, and feeding on wet hay, and especially as they do not spout, I deny their credentials as whales; and have presented them with their passports to quit the Kingdom of Cetology."